-The Bureau Drawer is a boutique-style thrift shop staffed entirely by volunteers.
-The Shop is a fundraiser for Interfaith Social Services, 100% of proceeds from the Shop support Interfaith's food pantry, mental health counseling center and homelessness prevention program.
+The Bureau Drawer is a boutique-style thrift shop and fundraiser for Interfaith Social Services.
+One hundred percent of proceeds from the Shop support Interfaith's food pantry, mental health counseling center and homelessness prevention program.

 The Shop is open to the public and specializes in clothing, shoes and jewelry with current styles for everyone.
 We also sell housewares, general store items, small electronics, toys, artwork, linens, china, antiques, collectibles, vintage items and MUCH MORE!